SoftwareHeritage/swh-graph/docs/quickstart.rst

      -h, --help              Show this message and exit.

    Commands:
+     compress    Compress a graph using WebGraph
+     download    Downloads a compressed SWH graph to the given target directory grpc-serve  start the graph GRPC service
-     compress    Compress a graph using WebGraph Input: a pair of files... rpc-serve   run the graph RPC service
+     luigi       Calls Luigi with the given task and params, and... rpc-serve   run the graph RPC service